mpume-shangase/SC-300-Lab-Series/labs/lab05-authentication-methods/README.md

 ### 6b: Test Password Protection

-1. Try to reset a test user’s password to something that includes a banned word, such as:
+1. Try to reset a test user's password to something that includes a banned word, such as:

 ```text
 TeachRich2026!